music4dance/music4dance/m4d/Client/README.md

 # tempo-counter

 ## TodoNext
-- Optimize how we're loading third party components
+- General
+    - Make tempo dance competition category table use a "short" name for dances
+        - Probably have to modify DanceInstance to do this
+    - Make the bs4 breadcrumbs style like the bsv ones
+    - Consider breadcrumbs for tools & search pages
+- Tempo Counter
     - Refactor?
 Can we put stuff further down in the dance heirarchy
     - Make click action on dance configurable (use a slot?)
     - Manual tempo entry: Consider making MPM/BMP symetrical + enable mini-phrase/other phrases?
     - Should we enable all (or some of) the parameters we had in the old control

 ## Project setup
 ```